Towards Easier and Faster Sequence Labeling for Natural Language Processing: A Search-based Probabilistic Online Learning Framework (SAPO): Experiments

 \textbf{Phrase Chunking (Chunking):} In the phrase chunking task, the non-recursive cores of noun phrases called base NPs are identified.
-The phrase chunking data is extracted from the data of the \emph{CoNLL-2000 shallow-parsing shared task} \citep{SangBuchholz2000}.
+The phrase chunking data is extracted from the data of the \emph{CoNLL-2000 shallow-parsing shared task} \cite{SangBuchholz2000}.
 The training set consists of 8,936 sentences, and the test set consists of 2,012 sentences.
-We use the feature templates based on word n-grams and part-of-speech n-grams, with 264,818 raw features in total.
-Following prior studies, the evaluation metric for this task is balanced F-score.
+Following the previous work~\cite{Tsuruoka.ACL.09}, we use the feature templates based on word n-grams and part-of-speech n-grams, with 264,818 raw features in total.
+Following previous studies, the evaluation metric for this task is balanced F-score.

-\textbf{Sensor-based Human Activity Recognition (Act-Recog):} This is a task based on real-valued sensor signals, with the data extracted from the Bao04 activity recognition dataset~\citep{tkde/SunKU13}.
-This task aims to recognize human activities (walking, bicycling, etc.) by using 5 biaxial sensors to collect acceleration signals of individuals, with the sampling frequency at 76.25HZ.
-Following prior work in activity recognition~\citep{tkde/SunKU13}, we use acceleration features, mean features, standard deviation, energy, and correlation features, with 1,228 raw features in total.
-There are 16,000 training samples and 4,000 test samples.
-Following prior work, the evaluation metric is accuracy.

-\subsection{Experimental Settings}
+\subsection{Experimental settings}

-We compared the proposed SAPO algorithm with strong baselines in existing literature, including both probabilistic gradient-based learning methods and search-based learning methods.
-For the probabilistic gradient-based learning methods, we choose the arguably most popular model CRF \citep{LaffertyMcCallum01} as the baseline.
+We compared the proposed SAPO algorithm with strong baselines in the existing literature, including both probabilistic gradient-based learning methods and search-based learning methods.
+For the probabilistic gradient-based learning methods, we choose the arguably most popular model CRF \cite{LaffertyMcCallum01}, bidirectional LSTM (Bi-LSTM)~\cite{schuster97bidirectional}, and bidirectional LSTM CRF (Bi-LSTM-CRF)~\cite{HuangEA2015} as the baselines.
 The CRF is with the widely used $L_2$ regularization and is trained with the standard SGD training algorithm.
+The Bi-LSTM and Bi-LSTM-CRF are trained with Adam optimizing algorithm~\cite{Kingma2014}.